Health

 If you saw glasses being sold in a non-medical store, you will notice the above categories separating them.
 However, your opticians will give you more specialized lenses for your eyes’ individual needs.

-If you only have issues with your vision during specific tasks (such as using a computer or driving), then you may want to pick single vision lenses.
+If you only have issues with your vision during specific tasks (such as using a computer or driving glasses), then you may want to pick single vision lenses.
 They are cheaper than the other lens on this list because they only perform one sight-changing task.
 As you only need one area of your vision corrected, you don’t need to consider the other options.

 Bifocal Lens